Riveting Saigon to Hanoi Bike Tour

 Today take your bicycle out for a leisurely loop around the imperial town of Hué.
 Ride past the Citadel, Thien Mu Pagoda, Mausoleums, and the merchant’s houses along the banks of the Perfume River and through quiet lanes with lush gardens.

-Our representative picks you up at the station and transfers you to a simple hotel for some rest and to freshen up.
+Our representative picks us up at the station and transfers to the hotel.
 A short cycling ride along the river brings us to Trang An, known as Halong Bay on land.
 The landscape is largely dominated by limestone mountains, rivers, caves, and pagodas.
 Here we take a boat ride and get to experience the magical scenery dotted with natural and cultural wonders.

-We take a break at the ancient city of Hoa Lu for a quick temple tour and then continue riding towards Cuc Phuong National Park through the stunning landscape.
-Nin Binh-Cuc Phuong National Park.PNG
+We take a break at the ancient city of Hoa Lu for a quick temple tour and then loop back through the stunning landscape.

 Day 12: Pu Luong